- Search The Registry

 *William Ming Jr. was born on this date in 1911.
 He was a Black lawyer and law professor.

-Ming was admitted to the bar in 1933 and subsequently practiced law in both public and private capacities.
+Ming was admitted to the bar in 1933 and subsequently practiced law in public and private capacities.
 He volunteered and served in the Army's Judge Advocates General Corp, rising to the rank of captain.
-Before serving, in 1941, Ming played a role in the NAACP's unsuccessful opposition to the formation of a segregated U.S. Army Air Corps fighter group for Blacks, a group that would come to be known as the Tuskegee Airmen, supporting an early lawsuit by an African American whose application for pilot training had been denied.
+Before serving in 1941, Ming played a role in the NAACP's unsuccessful opposition to forming a segregated U.S. Army Air Corps fighter group for Blacks.
+This would come to be known as the Tuskegee Airmen, supporting an early lawsuit by an African American whose application for pilot training had been denied.

 Ming was one of the architects of the legal strategy leading to the Supreme Court's landmark decision in Brown v.
 Board of Education, working on the litigation team for that case and on a number of the important cases leading to Brown, including Shelley v.
 Kraemer, Sweatt v.
 Painter and McLaurin v.
 Oklahoma State Regents.

-In addition to his litigation work, Ming served in leadership and other capacities such as ACLU counsel, National Veterans Organization President, Illinois Commerce Commission attorney, as a member of the Chicago NAACP Branch and the Illinois State Conference of the NAACP, and as a member of the NAACP National Board of Directors.
-Ming was a professor at both Howard University School of Law and University of Chicago Law School, teaching at the latter from 1947 to 1953, where he became the first African American full-time faculty member at a predominantly white law school.
+In addition to his litigation work, Ming served in leadership and other capacities such as ACLU counsel, National Veterans Organization President, Illinois Commerce Commission attorney, a member of the Chicago NAACP Branch and the Illinois State Conference of the NAACP, and as a member of the NAACP National Board of Directors.
+Ming was a professor at both Howard University School of Law and the University of Chicago Law School, teaching the latter from 1947 to 1953.
+He became the first African American full-time faculty member at a predominantly white law school.

 In his eulogy, colleague Robert L. Tucker noted Ming's "finer and most productive years were spent in the trenches and upon the blood-stained battlefields" of the American Civil Rights Movement.
 In April 1974, the NAACP National Board of Directors created the William Robert Ming Advocacy Award to be awarded annually to a lawyer "who exemplifies the spirit of financial and personal sacrifice that Mr. Ming displayed in his legal work for the NAACP."